tadone/tadone.github.io/docs/kubernetes/overview.md

   An ingress is just another Kubernetes resource, however, in most cases, it is required to have an **Ingress Controller** Such as Nginx or Træfik.
 - **Job**
   A job creates one or more pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the job tracks the successful completions.
 When a specified number of successful completions is reached, the job itself is complete.
 Deleting a Job will cleanup the pods it created.

-## Tools
-Some 3rd party tools which help with managing kubernetes